-(FAILURE TO WARN)
+COUNT TWO STRICT LIABILITY (FAILURE TO WARN)

-Plaintiffs bring this strict liability claim against Defendant for failure to warn.
-146.

-147. At all times relevant to this litigation, Defendant engaged in the business of testing, developing, designing, manufacturing, marketing, selling, distributing, and promoting Roundup® products, which are defective and unreasonably dangerous to consumers, including Plaintiffs, because they do not contain adequate warnings or instructions concerning the dangerous characteristics of Roundup® and specifically, the active ingredient glyphosate.
-These actions were under the ultimate control and supervision of Defendant.

-Defendant researched, developed, designed, tested, manufactured, inspected, labeled, 148. distributed, marketed, promoted, sold, and otherwise released into the stream of commerce its Roundup® products, and in the course of same, directly advertised or marketed the products to consumers and end users, including Plaintiffs, and Defendant therefore had a duty to warn of the risks associated with the reasonably foreseeable uses (and misuses) of Roundup® and glyphosatecontaining products and a duty to instruct on the proper, safe use of these products.

-At all times relevant to this litigation, Defendant had a duty to properly test, develop, 149. design, manufacture, inspect, package, label, market, promote, sell, distribute, maintain supply, provide proper warnings, and take such steps as necessary to ensure that its Roundup® products did not cause users and consumers to suffer from unreasonable and dangerous risks.
+- 145. Plaintiffs incorporate by reference all other paragraphs of this Complaint as if fully set forth herein, and further allege: - 146.
+Plaintiffs bring this strict liability claim against Defendant for failure to warn. - 147.
+At all times relevant to this litigation, Defendant engaged in the business of testing, developing, designing, manufacturing, marketing, selling, distributing, and promoting Roundup® products, which are defective and unreasonably dangerous to consumers, including Plaintiffs, because they do not contain adequate warnings or instructions concerning the dangerous characteristics of Roundup® and specifically, the active ingredient glyphosate.
+These actions were under the ultimate control and supervision of Defendant. - 148.
+Defendant researched, developed, designed, tested, manufactured, inspected, labeled, distributed, marketed, promoted, sold, and otherwise released into the stream of commerce its Roundup® products, and in the course of same, directly advertised or marketed the products to consumers and end users, including Plaintiffs, Plaintiffs' employers, Plaintiffs' co-workers, and persons responsible for consumers (such as employers), and Defendant therefore had a duty to warn of the risks associated with the reasonably foreseeable uses (and misuses) of Roundup® and glyphosate-containing products and a duty to instruct on the proper, safe use of these products. - 149.
+At all times relevant to this litigation, Defendant had a duty to properly test, develop, design, manufacture, inspect, package, label, market, promote, sell, distribute, maintain supply, provide proper warnings, and take such steps as necessary to ensure that its Roundup® products did not cause users and consumers to suffer from unreasonable and dangerous risks.
 Defendant had a continuing duty to instruct on the proper, safe use of these products.
 Defendant, as manufacturer, seller, or distributor of chemical herbicides, is held to the knowledge of an expert in the field.

 - 150. At the time of manufacture, Defendant could have provided warnings or instructions regarding the full and complete risks of Roundup® and glyphosate-containing products because it knew or should have known of the unreasonable risks of harm associated with the use of and/or exposure to these products. - 151.
-At all times relevant to this litigation, Defendant failed to investigate, study, test, or promote the safety of its Roundup® products.
-Defendant also failed to minimize the dangers to users and consumer of its Roundup® products and to those who would foreseeably use or be harmed by Defendant's herbicides, including Plaintiffs. - 152.
+At all times relevant to this litigation, Defendant failed to investigate, study, test, or promote the safety of its Roundup[®] products.
+Defendant also failed to minimize the dangers to users and consumer of its Roundup[®] products and to those who would foreseeably use or be harmed by Defendant's herbicides, including Plaintiffs. - 152.
 Despite the fact that Defendant knew or should have known that Roundup® products posed a grave risk of harm, it failed to warn of the dangerous risks associated with their use and exposure.
-The dangerous propensities of its products and the carcinogenic characteristics of glyphosate, as described above, were known to Defendant, or scientifically knowable to Defendant through appropriate research and testing by known methods, at the time it distributed, supplied, or sold the product, and not known to end users and consumers, such as Plaintiffs. - 153.
-Defendant knew or should have known that its Roundup® and glyphosate-containing products created significant risks of serious bodily harm to consumers, as alleged herein, and Defendant failed to adequately warn consumers and reasonably foreseeable users of the risks of exposure to these products.
-Defendant has wrongfully concealed information concerning the dangerous nature of Roundup® and its active ingredient glyphosate, and further made false and/or misleading statements concerning the safety of Roundup® and glyphosate.
+The dangerous propensities of its products and the carcinogenic characteristics of glyphosate, as described above, were known to Defendant, or scientifically knowable to Defendant through appropriate research and testing by known methods, at the time it distributed, supplied, or sold the product, and not known to end users and consumers, such as Plaintiffs and Plaintiffs' employers.

+153. Defendant knew or should have known that its Roundup® and glyphosate-containing products created significant risks of serious bodily harm to consumers, as alleged herein, and dangerous nature of Roundup[®] and its active ingredient glyphosate, and further made false and/or misleading statements concerning the safety of Roundup[®] and glyphosate.